Film Academy of the Philippines: History

-The Film academy of the Philippines was previously a quasi-government organization founded in 1981 through Presidential Executive Order 640-A, as part of the newly created Filipino Motion Picture Development Board (FMPDB, now the FDCP) an arm of the Cultural Center of the Philippines to promote welfare, training, and representation of professionals in the industry and patterned after the Academy of Motion Picture Arts and Sciences in the United States., serving as an umbrella organization of various labor organizations or guilds in the Philippine film industry and has recognized outstanding achievements in motion pictures through its annual Luna Awards since they were first awarded in 1983.
+The Academy was previously a quasi-government organization founded in 1981 through Presidential Executive Order 640-A, as part of the newly created Filipino Motion Picture Development Board (FMPDB, now the FDCP) an arm of the Cultural Center of the Philippines to promote welfare, training, and representation of professionals in the industry and patterned after the Academy of Motion Picture Arts and Sciences in the United States., serving as an umbrella organization of various labor organizations or guilds in the Philippine film industry and has recognized outstanding achievements in motion pictures through its annual Luna Awards since they were first awarded in 1983.
 Since its establishment, the Film Academy has been in charge of selecting the country's entry for the Best International Feature Film at the Oscars.

 In 2006, the executive order was amended by EO 513 and the oversight over the Academy and the FMPDB, now the Film Development Council of the Philippines, was placed under the Department of Education.

 Following the passage of the Philippine Creative Industries Development Act of 2022, the promotion and support for the country's creative industry including the film industry was institutionalized and the Academy's administrative supervision was transferred from the Department of Education to the Department of Trade and Industry, being the lead implementing agency of the passed law, in 2024.
 Following the restructuring, the Academy will be governed by a board of trustees that is chaired by its director general and co-chaired by the trade secretary.